 “Happiness comes out of every angle” — Alain de Botton describing V. F. Schweitzer’s 2008 studio design

-Valerie F. Schweitzer AIA aims to construct inventive and logical spaces that draw out the expressive potential of a place.
+Valerie F. Schweitzer AIA and her team aim to construct inventive and logical spaces that draw out the expressive potential of a place.
 All of her structures communicate a central purpose.
 That purpose might be the transporting dimension of an artists’s studio or the playfulness of a Los Angeles apartment building.
-Her bold work, garnered by site-specific elements, attempts the shoring up of the human spirit.
+Her bold work, anchored by site-specific conditions and sustainable practice, attempts the shoring up of the human spirit.

 V.F.
 Schweitzer’s structures are also efforts to connect people to their shared environment.
 With her additional training as a painter, Schweitzer integrates textiles, color, lighting and landscape into a synchronized assemblage, widening the application of architecture.
-Schweitzer draws from varied sources of nature, music and art attempting to incorporate these aspects of life in such a way that challenges our notion of what architecture can be.
+Schweitzer draws from varied sources of nature, building technology, music and art in order to invigorate a particular space.

 Schweitzer began her architectural studies at Princeton, where she graduated cum laude and received from the Philosophy Department both the Class of 1869 Prize in Ethics, and the Alexander Guthrie McCosh Prize for best thesis.
 Schweitzer received her Masters of Architecture, M.ARCH1, from UCLA and was awarded high distinction for her thesis of an office park.
 She is registered in both New York State and Connecticut, holds an NCARB record, and is a member of the AIA.
 Her CA license is pending.

 “My goal is to create spaces that enliven neighborhoods while also adding harmony.
-With my team, we draw on nature, climate, vernacular and specific surrounding ecologies, with the aim of connecting people to each other and to their environment”.
+With my team, we draw on nature, climate, vernacular and specific surrounding ecologies, with the aim of connecting people to to their shared environment”.

 –Valerie F. Schweitzer